wp-plugins/trailerapi/readme.txt

 * You can search year, imdb points and casts
 * You can add all search results
 = 1.2 =
-*Cronjobs bugs have been fixedsearch by all year
+* Cronjobs bugs have been fixedsearch by all year
+* Fixed a bug when script can't get xml correctly